-For more information on house rules, see Rooming Accommodation Fact Sheet While You are a Resident.
+For more information on house rules, see While you are a resident fact sheet.

 Address of the provider

 On or before the time you move into your room, your provider must give you written notice of the provider's name and address for service.
 This is who you contact if you have any problems regarding your room.